kineticfire-labs/vim-ide/README.md

 ## IDE Installation
 The following instructions setup vim-ide with full IDE functionality, which requires downloading plugins.
 WARNING:  before proceeding, backup your ~/.vimrc and ~/.vimrc-ide files if they exist and you made custom modifications.
-1. Install Node.js.
+1. Install Node.js with the following command.
 Required for code autocompletion provided by [neoclide/coc.nvim](https://github.com/neoclide/coc.nvim).
-Note that Node.js 12.12 or greater is required.
-If you already have Node.js installed (check the version of Node.js with 'node --version') and if less than version 12.12, see [Node.js](https://nodejs.org/en/download/) for installing a more current version.
+Note that Node.js 12.12 or greater is required; installing Node.js through your distro's package manager often installs a much older version than is current.
+If you already have Node.js installed, then check the version of Node.js with 'node --version'.
+If the Node.js version is less than 12.12 or the install script didn't work, see instructions at the end of this section for Node.js.
 For more details, see [neoclide/coc.nvim](https://github.com/neoclide/coc.nvim)
    1. curl -sL install-node.vercel.app/lts | bash
+2. Install code-minimap, which is required by [wfxr/minimap.vim](https://github.com/wfxr/minimap.vim).
+   1. sudo apt install cargo
+   2. cargo install --locked code-minimap if [ -d "$HOME/.cargo/bin" ] ; then
+    export PATH="above:$PATH"
+fi
+   3. source ~/.bashrc
+   4. Verify that code-minimap is installed
+      1. code-minimap --version
-2. Add the following to ~/.bashrc, which causes the terminal to pass CTRL-S to vim (which is used to save the file vs. causing the terminal to hang).
+3. Add the following to ~/.bashrc, which causes the terminal to pass CTRL-S to vim (which is used to save the file vs. causing the terminal to hang).
    1. stty -ixon
-3. Download "vimrc" and "vimrc-ide", and move/rename as "\~/.vimrc" and "\~/.vimrc-ide".
+4. Download "vimrc" and "vimrc-ide", and move/rename as "\~/.vimrc" and "\~/.vimrc-ide".
-4. Install vim (or otherwise be sure that vim installed).
+5. Install vim (or otherwise be sure that vim installed).
 For Debian-based Linux distributions (including Ubuntu), use the commands that follow else consult your distro's documentation.
    1. sudo apt-get update
    2. sudo apt-get install vim
-5. Start vim.
+6. Start vim.
 Plugins will install automatically install.
    1. vi
-6. Disregard the error message on startup (press "enter"), which occurs because a plugin isn't available (it will be installed).
+7. Disregard the error message on startup (press "enter"), which occurs because a plugin isn't available (it will be installed).
-7. Wait for the plugins to install.
+8. Wait for the plugins to install.
 Press "enter" to dismiss the error message and "q" to dismiss the installation window.
-8. For Clojure REPL suport, see 'Clojure REPL Support' in the [Usage](#usage) section.
+9. For Clojure REPL support, see 'Clojure REPL Support' in the [Usage](#usage) section.

 If you encounter problems, then force install by:
 1. Start vim